Recidvst/pretty-console/README.md

-# Pretty-Console
+# Pretty Console
-Prettifying the browser console for easier reading of objects etc.
+Prettifying the browser console with a new console method - making it easier to read and the type immediately clear.

 ``` in progress ```